SmedbergM/akka/akka-docs/src/main/paradox/actors.md

 :  @@snip [ActorDocTest.java](/akka-docs/src/test/java/jdocs/actor/ActorDocTest.java) { #coordinated-shutdown-cancellable }

 The returned @scala[`Future[Done]`] @java[`CompletionStage<Done>`] should be completed when the task is completed.
-The task name parameter is used for debugging, logging, and identifying whether the provided task has been registered multiple times.
+The task name parameter is used only for debugging and logging.

 Tasks added to the same phase are executed in parallel without any ordering assumptions.
-Next phase will not start until all tasks of previous phase have been completed.
+The next phase will not start until all tasks of previous phase have been completed.

 If tasks are not completed within a configured timeout (see @ref:[reference.conf](general/configuration.md#config-akka-actor)) the next phase will be started anyway.
 It is possible to configure `recover=off` for a phase